Memeplexx/olik/docs/readme-write.md

 // Prepend elements to the beginning of array store(s => s.todos).addBefore(newTodos);

-// Partially elements which match a specific condition store(s => s.todos).patchWhere(t => t.status === 'done').with({ status: 'todo' });
+// Partially update elements which match a specific condition store(s => s.todos).patchWhere(t => t.status === 'done').with({ status: 'todo' });

 // Remove all elements from array